 2. Screenshot contains the logs.

-5.2.5.5.7.2 Security functional requirements on executive environment provision
+5.2.5.5.7.2 Potential security functional requirements on executive environment provision

 Requirement Name: secure executive environment provision

 Requirement Description:

 The VNF shall support to compare the owned resource state with the parsed resource state from VNFD (VNF Description) by the VNFM.
 The VNF can query the parsed resource state by the VNFM from the OAM.
 The VNF shall send an alarm to the OAM if the two resource states are inconsistent.
 This comparing process can be triggered periodically by the VNF, or the administrator can manually trigger the VNF to perform the comparing process.